October 1, 1930

 Not available

-He was nominated for the Academy Award and a BAFTA Award for Best Actor also won the Cannes Film Award for Best Actor for his role as Frank Machin in drama sport film This Sporting Life (1963).
+He was nominated for the Academy Award for Best Actor and the BAFTA Award for Best Actor in a Leading Role also won the Cannes Film Award for Best Actor for his role as Frank Machin in drama sport film This Sporting Life (1963).

 He won the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy for his role as King Arthur in musical fantasy drama film Camelot (1967).